rl-institut/SimBA/docs/source/simulation_parameters.rst

    * - default_buffer_time_opps
      - 0
      - Numeric or dict e.g. {"10-22": 5, "else": 2} (else clause is a must if using the dict definition)
-     - The buffer time is deducted off of the planned standing time at each opportunity station.
+     - The buffer time in minutes is deducted off of the planned standing time at each opportunity station.
 It can be used to model things like delays and/or docking procedures.
 This value is used if no specific buffer is defined per station in :ref:`electrified_stations`.
 It can either be given as constant or depending on the time of the day using a dict.
+   * - default_buffer_time_deps
+     - 0
+     - Numeric
+     - The buffer time in minutes is deducted off of the planned standing time at each depot station.
+It can be used to model things like delays and/or docking procedures.
+This value is used for every depot station
+   * - assign_strategy
+     - adaptive
+     - adaptive, min_recharge
+     - The value of assign_strategy sets the algorithm of vehicle disposition. "adaptive" uses vehicles to service rotations with the lowest soc, without the rotation getting negative. "min_recharge" only uses vehicles which are above the charge type specific threshold (see min_recharge_deps_oppb, min_recharge_deps_depb)
    * - default_voltage_level
      - MV
      - HV, HV/MV, MV, MV/LV, LV